Penguins

 Diet

-Magellanic Penguins feed in the water, preying on cuttlefish, sardines, squid, krill, and other crustaceans.
-Since they ingest sea water with their prey, a salt-excreting gland has evolved to filter out the salt.
+Magallanic Penguins feed in the water, preying on cuttlefish, sardines, squid, krill, and other crustaceans.
+Since they ingest seawater with their prey, a salt-excreting gland has evolved to filter out the salt.
+According to National Geographic, this species is well documented.

 Reproduction

 Magellanic Penguins mate with the same partner year after year.
 The male reclaims his burrow from the previous year and waits to reconnect with his female partner.
-The females are able to recognize their mates through their call alone.
+The females can recognise their mates through their call alone.

 Status in the wild